asc-lab/dotnet-cqrs-intro/README.md

-# CQRS and Event Sourcing Intro For Developers

 # CQRS and Event Sourcing Intro for Developers

 We live in a world of dynamically changing technologies.
 New ways of architecturing our solutions, new frameworks and libraries seem to appear on almost daily basis.